gregjacobs/Autolinker.js/README.md

 ## Changelog:

+### 0.9.2

+- Fixed an issue with nested tags within an existing &lt;a&gt; tag, where the nested tags' inner text would be accidentally removed from the output (thanks [@mjsabin01](https://github.com/mjsabin01))

 ### 0.9.1

 - Added a patch to attempt to better handle extraneous &lt;/a&gt; tags in the input string if any exist.
 This is for when the